vercel/next.js/examples/with-passport/README.md

 ```

 To get the secrets from above you'll have to create an OAuth app in GitHub, you can see how to do it [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/), the recommended approach is to create 2 apps, one for production and another one for localhost, for production we use [now secrets](https://zeit.co/docs/v2/environment-variables-and-secrets) and for localhost a local [.env](./.env) file

+> Make sure `ROOT_URL` in `now.json` is set to the domain the app will use in production, in development it always defaults to `http://localhost:3000`

 Then deploy it: